oneapi-src/oneAPI-samples/Tools/VTuneProfiler/matrix_multiply_vtune/README.md

 ## Key Implementation details

 The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.
+Include Files
+The include folder is located at %ONEAPI_ROOT%\dev-utilities\latest\include on your development system.

 ## License
 This code sample is licensed under MIT license